mpasson/lekkersim/README.md

 ## Installation
 After cloning, just add the repository folder to the PYTHONPATH.

-Requirements can be extracted from the included [pyproject.toml](pyproject.toml) file.
+Requirements are in the attached [requirements.txt](requirements.txt) file.
+They can be installed by running:

+    pip install -r requirements.txt

 <!---
 ## Documentation
 The full documentation of the software is available [Here](https://marco_passoni.gitlab.io/gensol/index.html)